alejandrotoledoweb/capstone-project-html-and-css/README.md

-# NEWSWEEK PAGE USING BOOTSTRAP
+# Capstone Project using HTML and CSS

 Capstone Project of HTML and CSS